05 Apr Youth Innovations to Look Out for

 Friday, April 26 at the International High School for Health Sciences, 90th St, Queens, NY 11373

 Youth partner(s): Rozouana Prome, Kaniz Eva; Adult partner(s): Angelique Beluso

 LOVE students Rizouana and Eva found out from students at LOVE that they are interested in learning more about college and what it’s actually like.
 They created a plan to bring LOVE students to colleges and feel the college environment for themselves.
 They visited Hunter College on April 3rd and after their second planned college trip (to Harvard), LOVE and its youth partners are hosting an event for reflecting on their trips!

 OneGoal Family Involvement

 Friday, April 26 at the Bronx Lighthouse Academy, 1005 Intervale Ave, The Bronx, NY 10459

-Youth partner(s): Amya Edwards, Iretiogo Akinde; Adult partner(s): Valerie Hennessy, Rochelle Sinclair
+Youth partner(s): Amya Edwards; Adult partner(s): Valerie Hennessy, Rochelle Sinclair

-OneGoal scholars feel OneGoal could be better at encouraging family involvement.
-That’s why youth partners Amya and Iretiogo want to hold an event during Family Open Door Night to showcase students’ hard work and include parents in their journeys.
+OneGoal scholars felt that family involvement was an important factor of student engagement.
+That’s why youth partner Amya Edwards wants to hold an event, Family Open Door Night, to showcase students’ hard work and include parents in their journeys.

 Jumpstart to Freedom